sapolikanov/voting-abroad/README.md

 # Voting Abroad
 ## Data analysis of exit polls and official results of the 2024 Russian presidential election abroad

 This project is organized to be reproducible, following [reproducible research workflow from Aaron Gullickson](https://github.com/AaronGullickson/research-template).

-Below is a non-technical breakdown of the repository.
+Some of the computaations in this project are computationally expensive.
+There are two ways in which this is tackled to aid reproducibility experience.
+The first one is caching, meaning that most models, printing of large text outputs and other expensive operations are cached on first render and then loaded from cache.
+Cache is not checked into the release.
+This means that when downloading a release version of the project and running  `quarto render` or (in Rstidio) going `Build -> Render Project` for the first time, the project will take a (very-very-very) long time and may exceed your machine's in-memory storage (RAM) or processing capabilities.

 Raw data comes from data/data_raw folder. data/data_built is a folder with built datasets from data_raw. raw_data_prep.R and data_building.R are responsible for that - they live in scripts/data_building. data_built is fully wiped on project render only.
 Then there are quarto notebooks for different purposes.
 They are (in order of rendering):

 - individual_level/variables_descriptives.qmd, responsible for recoding exit poll questionnaire, broad data missingness diagnostics and some narrative as to what things mean